 - Improved physical health and emotional well-being

 Life coaching is not recommended for coping with mental illness, acute distress, or unresolved past issues.
-It is also not effective for individuals who are resistant to making changes in their lives, or who are seeking support as the primary intervention.
+It is also not effective for people who are resistant to making changes in their lives, or who are seeking support as the primary intervention.
 Life coaching is not psychotherapy and can not substitute for therapeutic intervention or counseling.
-It is not a friendship; it is a working relationship.

-- Chronic or acute anxiety, Post Traumatic Stress Disorder, or Obsessive Compulsive Disorder
+- Chronic or acute anxiety, PTSD, or obsessive compulsive disorder

 - Those with unresolved problems from the past, such as unresolved grief or anger due to past trauma